kparc/kcc/README.md

 $[2>#?x;x;...]      /"if x has <2 unique items, return x, otherwise ..."
 ```

-Coffee break, here is what we know so far:
+Coffee break, here is what we know so far about the overall control flow of `f`:

-1. the function is recursive
+1. we know the function is recursive.
-2. its overall control flow
-3. the condition that stops recursion
+3. we know the condition that stops the recursion.

 This gives us confidence to wrestle down the last part, the recursion step: